dextercd/NoitaPatcher/Documentation/callbacks.rst

 ---------

 NoitaPatcher adds some callbacks to whatever Lua context imports its module.
-At the moment these callbacks **must** be defined when you use NoitaPatcher.
+At the moment `OnProjectileFired` and `OnProjectileFiredPost` **must** be defined when you use NoitaPatcher.
 This may change in future versions.

 .. lua:function:: OnProjectileFired(shooter_id, projectile_id, rng, position_x, position_y, target_x, target_y, send_message, unknown1, unknown2, unknown3)